-Generally, a letterhead design is cleanest if you leave the middle section completely blank.
+Generally, a letterhead looks cleanest if you leave the middle section completely blank.
 However, if you would like to add some sort of background element in the center of your letterhead, make sure that the color of the element is light, or that the opacity level is no more than 15%, so that when you print text on the sheet, the words will still be legible.
-You’ll see an example of what we mean in “Letterhead C” below.
+You’ll see a good letterhead example of what we mean in “Letterhead C” below.

 2. Only include the necessary information

 This includes your company logo, address, contact phone number, email address, and website URL.
 Anything beyond this may be excessive.
 Keep in mind that each letter you send out will have more text content on it, and you want the focus to be the topic of the letter, not the design of the letterhead itself.

 When we say matching, we don’t mean that your envelopes need to be identical to your letterhead or have all the same elements.
 However, grabbing an aspect or two from your letterhead design, such as your logo and maybe a specific color, will really tie your whole correspondence together, and will, without a doubt, make a solid impression.